asen/smg/docs/index.md

 non-ok states) and "**SOFT**" (less than 3 consecutive non-ok states).
 The OK state is always HARD.
 These concepts are borrowed from nagios.

-All the in-memory state for monitoring is saved to json files (in the directory specified by the **$monstate\_dir** global config value) on shut-down and loaded on start-up.
+On shut-down all the in-memory state for monitoring is saved to json files (in the directory specified by the **$monstate\_dir** global config value) and loaded on start-up.

-SMG also supports "silencing" alerts which is basically hiding them from the error page.
+SMG also supports "silencing" alerts which is basically hiding them from the error page and preventing alert notifications.
 There are two types of silencing:

 - **Acknowledge** - this will "silence" a current error until it gets back into a normal state which will automatically clear the